Flying Instructors & Life Insurance

 Life insurance for flying instructors might be available at standard terms if you approach the right insurance provider and are based within the UK.

-If you are a reservist in the armed forces this may impact upon the terms of life insurance available to you and you should discuss this with your insurance advisor.
+If you are a reservist in the armed forces this may impact upon the terms of life insurance available to you and it’s a good idea to discuss this with one of our insurance advisers.

 If you are a member of the armed forces please visit our dedicated page here.

 Where standard terms are not available because of your flying, you may find that an occupational exclusion is placed on the policy claims set.
 This will mean that should you be diagnosed with a critical illness whilst at work you will be unable to make a claim on the policy.
-Whilst this does not sound ideal it is important to note that many conditions that are claimable within a critical illness policy are not the kinds of conditions that could be caused by your occupation as a flying instructor e.g. terminal illness, cancer etc.
+Whilst this does not sound ideal it is important to note that many conditions that are claimable within a critical illness policy are not the kinds of conditions that could be caused by your occupation as a flying instructor e.g. cancer, multiple sclerosis, Parkinsons etc.

 You should try and get an ‘own occupation’ definition for the cover as any claim that you place will be based upon your ability to work as a flying instructor.
 Alternative definitions of ability to work are ‘suited occupation’ or ‘any occupation’ in which you will be assessed on your capacity to work in any like job or any job at all, respectively.